magentabusiness/magentabusiness.github.io/_includes/docs/mqtt-broker/integrations/http.md

 In this tutorial, we use **IoT Hub** as the external service receiving HTTP requests from TBMQ.
 However, any other HTTP-compatible service can be used.

-Follow the official **[ThingsBoard HTTP Integration Guide](/docs/paas/user-guide/integrations/http/)** to create an integration on IoT Hub Cloud.
+Follow the official **[IoT Hub HTTP Integration Guide](/docs/paas/user-guide/integrations/http/)** to create an integration on IoT Hub.

 Once the HTTP Integration is created: